Interpret your analysis, part 2: Advanced features

 Seven day rolling window

-As with a rolling average, when using a seven-day rolling window, the first six days of your selected time frame will fetch data from outside the selected time period.
-For example, in an analysis covering the month of February, the result for February 6th would average data over January 31st to February 6th.
+As with a rolling average, when using a seven-day rolling window, the first six days of your selected time frame fetch data from outside the selected time period.
+For example, in an analysis covering the month of February, the result for February 6th averages data over January 31st to February 6th.

 Cohort filtering